It’s been said before, but bears repeating; women are still being underrepresented in the technology business sector.

-Compared to some of my previous roles, working with Anyline, gives me a lot of freedom to use my experience to make a real difference in how we present ourselves to the world.”
+Compared to some of my previous roles, working with Anyline gives me a lot of freedom to use my experience to make a real difference in how we present ourselves to the world.”

 Natasha: “Event management is often underestimated.
-People sometimes see events as a party, and assume organising them must be like a party too!
+People sometimes see events as a party, and assume organizing them must be like a party too!
 So to young women starting out, I would say that it takes more just administrative skills to make it; you need to become a tough and confident negotiator to deal with vendors as well as internal stakeholders to ensure everything is aligned.
-It also helps to hone your analytical skills to evaluate the success of events afterwards.
+It also helps to hone your analytical skills to evaluate the success of events afterward.

 The best advice I can share from one of my early mentors is to always focus on what you are trying to achieve with each action or interaction you make.
-When every email, every meeting or negotiation passes through this prism, it focuses your effort on achieving results.
+When every email, every meeting, or negotiation passes through this prism, it focuses your effort on achieving results.

 Lastly, I’d add that it’s important to remember the big picture and overall strategy.
 Event managers wear a lot of hats, so we have to keep our eyes on the horizon, not just get buried in the minutiae!”